 The Ducks were 5-6 on 4th down, their only failure coming in garbage time, and had two rushers gain over 100 yards, in Kenjon Barner and De'Anthony Thomas, and Marcus Mariota had 85 yards on the ground.
 The Beavers, plain and simple, could not stop the Ducks offense.

-Oregon State looked pretty good in the first half, and were a missed tackle by Scott Crichton from stopping the Ducks on fourth down from stopping a drive that ended in a touchdown.
+Oregon State looked pretty good in the first half, and were a missed tackle by Scott Crichton from stopping the Ducks on fourth down from ending a drive that ended in a touchdown.
 They were a Markus Wheaton drop from keeping a promising drive alive.
 If Terron Ward stayed outside on 3rd and inches, maybe the Beavs score a touchdown instead of settling for a field goal at the end of the half.

 Storm Woods had 70 yards on 16 carries, DJ Alexander had 14 tackles, and Michael Doctor had 9, including 3 for a loss.
 Beyond that and Markus Wheaton's 98 receiving yards, which are tainted by some drops and the muffed punt, nobody on the Beavers had a very good game.